jimmiebfulton/emlo/docs/schemes/ebm-access-systems.md

   an inspection, and the time where Lynn Safety fraudulently asserted that we had failed inspections?
 - Why is it that the proposed repair work is far less expensive than from the proposal in June 2022?
 What conditions changed?
-Did the equiment spontaneously get repaired, or is it that NOTHING has changed?
+Did the equipment spontaneously get repaired, or is it that NOTHING has changed?
 - Why should we believe that this proposal is not also fraudulent, which I believe it is?